-You will be taught modules in distinct scientific fields — things like Physiology, Biochemistry and Anatomy.
+In the pre-clinical years, you’ll focus on learning the scientific theory of Medicine and cover many different disciplines.
+You’ll be taught modules in distinct scientific fields — things like Physiology, Biochemistry and Anatomy.
 This is unique to traditional schools.

+The rest of the Traditional Medicine Course teaching takes place in clinical settings, such as ward rounds or GP placements.
 There may still be some lectures and tutorials at this stage, but they will be complementary to your clinical learning.